stormakh/TODO-node-types-expo/README.md

     npm install
     ```

+3. Rename example.env to .env and paste in all the required credentials

-3. Transpile TS into JS:
+4. Transpile TS into JS:
     ```sh
     npx tsc
     ```

-4. Start the server:
+5. Start the server:
     ```sh
     npm start
     ```

-5. The backend server should now be running on http://localhost:8000
+6. The backend server should now be running on http://localhost:8000